 - A lightweight, breathable hiking shoe or boot for shorter day hikes and the warm summer season.

 When I travel in my van, I hike often so I do travel with 2-3 pairs of hiking shoes, including 1 waterproof and 1 lighter non-waterproof pair.
-This include the lightweight non-waterproof Oboz Arete for walks and everyday wear in warm temps, the Oboz Sawtooth II BDry Lows for longer day hikes, and Oboz Bridger BDry waterproof hiking boots for colder temps, wet weather, and backpacking (We link to these below).
+This includes the lightweight non-waterproof Oboz Arete for walks and everyday wear in warm temps, the Oboz Sawtooth II BDry Lows for longer day hikes, and Oboz Bridger BDry waterproof hiking boots for colder temps, wet weather, and backpacking.

 Linda, BFT’s Director, wears the lightweight nonwaterproof Oboz Aretes for hikes in Baja California where it’s hot and dry, and she wears the waterproof Oboz Sypes when hiking and backpacking in the mountains in the U.S. where the weather can be more variable.

 How to Keep Your Feet & Boots Dry While Hiking